kubernetes/website/content/en/docs/concepts/policy/resource-quotas.md

 if the namespace where they are created have a resource quota object with `CrossNamespaceAffinity` scope and a hard limit greater than or equal to the number of pods using those fields.

-This feature is alpha and disabled by default.
-You can enable it by setting the [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) `PodAffinityNamespaceSelector` in both kube-apiserver and kube-scheduler.
+This feature is beta and enabled by default.
+You can disable it using the [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) `PodAffinityNamespaceSelector` in both kube-apiserver and kube-scheduler.